 With Muhamet Yildiz, he has explored communication among individuals who consider each other to have valuable information, but also believe that others are biased to different degrees in the manner in which they process information.
 In deciding where to seek information, therefore, people face a trade-off between sources that are well-informed (in the sense of having precise information about the world) and those that are well-understood (in the sense of having transparent biases).
 In previous work they have examined public disagreement and private information flows, and in current work are exploring the implications of correlated biases within social groups.

-Rajiv is a founding member of CORE (Curriculum Open-Access Resources for Economics), a group of scholars engaged in the production of high-quality resources for the teaching of economics, distributed free of charge worldwide under a Creative Commons license.
-The first book-length publication by this group is The Economy, available at www.core-econ.org.
-He is currently directing CORE-USA, the New York based chapter of this organization.
+Rajiv is a contributor to CORE (Curriculum Open-Access Resources for Economics), an initiative aimed at the production of high-quality resources for the teaching of economics, distributed free of charge worldwide under a Creative Commons license.

 Shadows of Doubt: Stereotypes, Crime, and the Pursuit of Justice (with Brendan O’Flaherty), Harvard University Press, 2019.

-“Efficiency and Stability of Sampling Equilibrium in Public Goods Games” (with Cesar Mantilla and Juan Camilo Cardenas), Journal of Public Economic Theory, forthcoming.
+“Efficiency and Stability of Sampling Equilibrium in Public Goods Games” (with Cesar Mantilla and Juan Camilo Cardenas), Journal of Public Economic Theory, April 2020.

-“Rationalizing Choice: A Review Essay on Peter Leeson's WTF?!: An Economic Tour of the Weird”, Journal of Economic Literature, forthcoming.
+“Rationalizing Choice: A Review Essay on Peter Leeson's WTF?!: An Economic Tour of the Weird”, Journal of Economic Literature, December 2019.

 “Ethnicity, Immigration, and Wealth Fluctuations in the United States” (with Olga Gorbachev and Brendan O’Flaherty, Review of Income and Wealth, December 2018.